skramm/homog2d/docs/homog2d_devinfo.md

 ## Coding style

 - TABS, not spaces (1 byte per level)
-- types have first character upper case, variables lowercas
+- types have first character upper case, variables lowercase
 - `camelCase` for identifiers
 - spaces after braces (`if( someBool )`)
+- private member function are prefixed with `p_` (or `impl_` for tag dispatch implementation for points/lines)